Christmas Grinch Cake Recipe

 • Red Heart Sprinkles: These heart sprinkles are optional, but they add a fun and festive look!

-A Christmas cake with a red ribbon tied around it.
+A Christmas Grinch cake with a red ribbon tied around it.

 • Chill.
-Place the cake in the fridge until the chocolate is fully set.
+Chill in the fridge until the chocolate is fully set, then slice and enjoy.

 Recipe Notes

-These helpful baking tips are my top pieces of advice when it comes to making Christmas cake.
+These helpful baking tips are my top pieces of advice when it comes to making Grinch dessert.
 Read on, and happy baking!

 • Which Cake Pan?
 This is the 9-inch tube pan I used for my cake, but you can feel free to substitute a Bundt pan or angel food cake pan, instead.
 Keep in mind that some pans will result in a faster bake than others, so keep an eye on your cake!